brnhaze/SQL_Project/cleaning_data.md

 7. productrefundamount FROM all_sessions
 - All NULL values
 - Other columns such as productquantity, productprice, and productrevenue did not give values indicating productrefundamount was important.
-Can delete column however users may add values.
+- Can delete column however users may add values.

 8. productquantity FROM all_sessions
+- 15081 NULL values out of total and 53 NOT NULL, assuming NULL means out of stock
+	- There were no 0 quantity
+   	- If, NULL means out of stock, then should change to 0 ... need clarification before changing
+   	- product could be out of stock or discontinued, etc...

+9. productprice FROM all_sessions
+- Contained no NULL values but table schema stated null value syntax stated "YES"
+- datatype NUMERIC values were all divided by 1000000.00 to make sense associated to v2productname
--
+	- ROUNDED function used
+ - productprice 0.00 for 14758 count found.
+Changed to NULL values.
+	- prices should be inputted by user
+   	- some v2productnames could be duplicates, one may have different prices.

+10. productrevenue FROM all_sessions